poweroutlet2/openground/docs/docs/commands/add.md

 This is the fastest way to get documentation indexed and ready for querying.

 !!! tip "When to use `add` vs separate commands"
-    Use `add` when you want to extract and ingest in one go.
-Use separate [`extract`](extract.md) and [`ingest`](ingest.md) commands when you want to:
+    Use `add` when you want to extract and embed in one go.
+Use separate [`extract`](extract.md) and [`embed`](embed.md) commands when you want to:
-    - Extract once, then re-ingest with different chunking strategies.
+    - Extract once, then re-embed with different chunking strategies.
     - Review extracted content before indexing.
     - Keep raw data for backup or analysis.
-    - Extract from multiple sources before ingesting together.
+    - Extract from multiple sources before embedding together.

 ## Arguments